MastodonC/witan.send/doc/goal-seek.md

 ## Usage

-There are two ways of using goal-seek; either for a single run to test a modifier input (`taregt-result`), or multiple runs whereby a string of modifiers are tested (`target-results`).
+There are two ways of using goal-seek; either for a single run to test a modifier input (`target-result`), or multiple runs whereby a string of modifiers are tested (`target-results`).
 For multiple runs goal-seek will stop when it achieves or exceeds the target population.

 ### `target-result`